redwoodjs/redwood/docs/docs/uploads.md

 **1. Upload Configuration**
 This is where you configure the fields that will receive uploads.
 In our case, it's the profile.avatar field.

-The shape of the object looks like this:
+The shape of `UploadsConfig` looks like this:

 ```
 [prismaModel] : {